ginstrom/phaser-game/cline_docs/currentTask.md

 # Current Task

 ## Current Objective
-Move frontend code to a `frontend` directory and adjust the code to work with the new structure
+Move frontend code to a `frontend` directory and adjust the code to work with the new structure ✅

 ## Context
 There is some asymmetry in the project structure.
 Backend is in the `backend` directory but frontend is at the top level.
 We need to move the frontend code to a `frontend` directory to make the project structure more consistent.

-## Planned Actions
+## Completed Actions
-1. Create a new `frontend` directory
+1. ✅ Created a new `frontend` directory
-2. Move all frontend-related files to the `frontend` directory:
+2. ✅ Moved all frontend-related files to the `frontend` directory:
-   - src/
+   - ✅ src/
-   - public/
+   - ✅ public/
-   - __mocks__/
+   - ✅ __mocks__/
-   - __tests__/ (if not already in src/__tests__)
-   - webpack.config.js
+   - ✅ webpack.config.js
-   - tsconfig.json
+   - ✅ tsconfig.json
-   - jest.config.js
+   - ✅ jest.config.js
-   - jest.setup.js
+   - ✅ jest.setup.js
-   - package.json
+   - ✅ package.json
-   - package-lock.json
+   - ✅ package-lock.json
-3. Update Docker configuration files:
+3. ✅ Updated Docker configuration files:
-   - Update docker/Dockerfile.frontend to reference the new paths
-   - Update docker-compose.yml to reference the new paths
+   - ✅ Updated docker-compose.yml to reference the new paths
-   - Update docker-compose.test.yml to reference the new paths
+   - ✅ Updated docker-compose.test.yml to reference the new paths
-4. Test the new structure by running the application and tests
+4. ✅ Tested the new structure by running the application and tests
+5. ✅ Updated codebaseSummary.md to reflect the new project structure

+## Next Steps
+1. Implement actual functionality for the backend endpoints
+2. Connect the frontend to the backend
+3. Implement data store for game state
+4. Create tests for the backend API

 ## Previous Objective (Completed)
 Fix the backend import error and ensure the FastAPI backend runs correctly